Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/README.md

 **Cluster Monitor** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/tree/master/linux_sql)]: Designed and implemented monitoring system that contains multiple scripts to monitor and store the system specification and system resource usage across multiple Linux hosts.
 Utilized Crontab to automate the execution of scripts to ensure that the data in the database is accurate and up-to-date, system resource usage will be fetched and stored into the database at an interval of 1 minute.

-**SQL Project** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/tree/master/sql)]: Used PostgreSQL commands to operate create/update/delete operations to an existing database.
-Implemented multiple SQL queries to get desired data from the database.
+**SQL Project** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/tree/master/sql)]: Developed a comprehensive SQL project that includes the setup of a table schema using DDL, and multiple queries to perform various operations on an existing database.
+These operations include basic CRUD functionality, JOIN statements to combine data from multiple tables, and the use of aggregation functions to extract and summarize data.
+Demonstrated knowledge of SQL by manipulating string format and using various features to generate desired outputs.

 **Core Java Apps** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/tree/master/core_java)]:

   - Twitter App: In progress.
-  - JDBC App: In progress.
+  - JDBC App: Developed a Java 8 Maven-based application that uses the DAO (Data Access Object) design pattern and JDBC to perform basic CRUD (Create, Read, Update, Delete) operations on a PostgreSQL database.
+Enables users to perform common database operations efficiently.
+Employed the DAO design pattern to promote good coding practices and make the code more maintainable and extensible.
+Utilized a PostgreSQL database running inside a Docker container for easy deployment and management.
+Built the database schema and inserted data using SQL scripts.
   - Grep App: In progress.